akapila011/Facial-Recognition/README.md

 identities provided it will show the name and the percentage acurracy in the window.

 *You can try modify the program by trying different parameters to improve accuracy.
-You could try save pictures as grayscale.
+You could try increase resolution and input sizes.
 You could also try use a different model to see how it affects the accuracy.*

 #### Requirements